blackletum/openfortressclassic/README.md

 # Open Fortress Classic

-A compiled version of the last public Open Fortress code before it went closed source in July 2020.
+A playable, compiled version of the last public Open Fortress code before it went closed source in July 2020.
 This allows you to play the game alongside modern O.F.

 ![logo](https://i.imgur.com/Kxw0t1E.png)

 Based on the code from this repo: